DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 The periocular area is unsuitable for ingenol mebutate gel because severe eye pain, swelling and drooping of the eyelid can occur if the gel contacts these sites.
 If accidental exposure occurs, flush eyes with water and seek medical care.

-Symptoms from ingenol mebutate gel used for facial actinic keratoses
+Effects of ingenol mebutate gel used for facial actinic keratoses

 There are no adequate and well-controlled studies of ingenol mebutate gel in pregnant women.
 Ingenol mebutate gel should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.